 Overview

 The need for tunnel ventilation is critical for the life and safety of any person utilizing the metro, rail or road tunnels throughout the world.
 Typically the equipment is used for smoke extraction or control for the time it takes people to evacuate the tunnel under emergency conditions.
 They are also utilized to control exhaust fumes and to provide standard ventilation when required.
+Primary standards for tunnel ventilation include NFPA 130 – Standard for Fixed Guideway Transit and Passenger Rail Systems and NFPA 502 – Standard for Road Tunnels, Bridges and Other Limited Access Highways.

 Whatever the installation requires, Clarage can provide the solution.